lbologna/hbp-sp6-guidebook/source/online_usecases/trace_analysis/syn_events_fit_user_data/syn_events_fit_user_data.rst

 |

-On the NSG the number of nodes, number of cores and runtime are set by default to 2, 24 and 0.5 respectively.
+On the NSG the number of nodes, number of cores and the runtime are set by default to 2, 24 and 0.5 respectively.
 The maximum number of nodes available per job is 72.
 If you require more than 72 nodes please contact nsghelp@sdsc.edu.
 The maximum number of cores required per node is 24.

 |